back

 Reflect on the Feedback

-It is important to remember that everyone should approach constructive criticism as a tool for improvement and growth.
+Constructive criticism is a tool for improvement and growth.